protieusz/Kolossus/README.md

 -Below the trackball is the optional Panasonic EVQ roller encoder or a MX switch.
 Case cut out was done to acoomodate the Panasonic encoder.

 -Stabilizers cutout was made but was not sure about the dimensions since I have never used stabs before so a STEP case file will be included so you can cut the stab cut out further if needed.
-I am playing to build mine without any stabs.
+I am planning to build mine without any stabs.
 As always print at your own risk.
 No support will be given.

 # Disclaimer (Also copied from Calvin0563's GitHub page)